icaros-usc/pyribs/README.md

 ### Publications

-For the list of publications which use pyribs, refer to our [Google Scholar entry](https://scholar.google.com/scholar?cites=1780392371068190395).
+For the list of publications that use pyribs, refer to our [Google Scholar entry](https://scholar.google.com/scholar?cites=1780392371068190395).

 ### Software